waliullah14/ECE-1204_2210035/Lab 02 /Lab Report 02.md

 <h3 align = "justify"> Name of the Experiment: To Write a C++ program to access the private attributes of a class using friend class and friend function.</h3>

 ### Theory:
 <p align = "justify" >In C++ language, the private members of a class can not be accessed from outside the class.
-The private members can be accessed using friend function or friend class.
-Friend function or class can be declared using keyword "friend". <br><br> The syntax for declaring friend function: </p>
+But the private members can be accessed using friend function or friend class.
+Friend function or class can be declared using the keyword "friend". <br><br> The syntax for declaring friend function: </p>

 ```cpp
 class ClassName